CyrusWarner/Flashcard-Backend/README.md

 :x: Add ability to change between light and dark mode

 :x: Add a settings section for a collection

 :x: Add functionality for allowing the collection owner to remove a collection

+:x: Add a method for updating a collection

+:x: Add a model for a user

+:x: Add a method for logging a user in

+:x: Add a method for signing a user up

 ---
 ## Technologies